alicampbell/TestRepository/README.md

-# BMEN-509
+# Test
-BMEN 509 Notebooks
+Test repository
-This repository will contain all the notebooks used in "Introduction to Biomedical Imaging and Applications"!
+This repository is just for testing and learning purposes.